English

 Device pairing

+Devices must be paired before they can be controlled.
 After users pair a device with the app, the device is connected and registered to the cloud and can communicate with the cloud.
 The Commercial Lighting App SDK empowers smart devices to be paired in multiple pairing modes.
 For example, they can be paired over Wi-Fi and Bluetooth.
-For more information, see Device Pairing (iOS) and Bluetooth Series.
+For more information, see Device Pairing (iOS) and Bluetooth Technology Stack.

 Pairing modes